mintedreward/heartmail/README.md

 - "Own your data" messenger - business model is take 30% of targeted ads to users.
 - Must be based on paymail and be decentralized in the sense that anyone can run a node.
+Log in with your paymail.
 - The consumer version is free, but we take 30% of targeted ads
-- The messenger is for consumers, but I will also license a commercial version for businesses to run their own
+- I will also license a commercial version for businesses to run their own

 Principles:

 - Bootstrap.
 Do not raise money.
 Earn money on Day 1.
 - Collect KYC information on Day 1.
-All relationships (customers, employees, partners) must satisfy a list of moral requirements.
+All relationships (customers, employees, partners) must satisfy a list of moral requirements including not to lie.

 Consumers: